ali-garajian/react.dev/src/content/reference/react/useTransition.md

 If you `await` inside `startTransition`, you might see the updates happen out of order.

 In this example, the `updateQuantity` function simulates a request to the server to update the item's quantity in the cart.
-This function *artificially returns the every other request after the previous* to simulate race conditions for network requests.
+This function *artificially returns every other request after the previous* to simulate race conditions for network requests.

 Try updating the quantity once, then update it quickly multiple times.
 You might see the incorrect total: